penguintutor/neopixel-gui/docs/userguide.md

 ## Initial configuration

-Once the application is running choose the Config option to set the number of LEDs in your Neopixel LED strip.
-The changes will be applied and saved once the Save button is clicked.

 When first run it is recommended that the first step is to configure the application with the number of LEDs in your LED strip.
 If not then you'll be limited to a small number of LEDs using the default values.
 The configuration screen is accessed using the pull down menu click the Edit menu and then Settings.
 Update the "Number LEDs" field with the number matching your LED strip and click Save.

-You will then be prompted to restart the application which you should do by clicking on the application close button (normally an X in the top right) and then restart the application.
+It is not normally neccessary to restart the application.
+It may be neccessary to restart if the number of LEDs has been reduced (and you want to turn off those higher up the chain) or if an LED has got "stuck" on a previous setting (preventing subsequent LEDs from changing colour).
+In this case the application should be closed (using the X button or choosing File -> Exit) and then restarted.

 Example LED quantities